-22 The China Shock is simply a recent example of this phenomenon; see Autor, Dorn, and Hanson (2016).
+22The China shock is a recent example of this phenomenon (see Autor et al. 2016).

-23 Irwin (2004) suggests that the report was less "protectionist" than commonly portrayed because Hamilton focused more on promotion through subsidies than protection through tariffs.
+23Irwin (2004) suggests that the report was less protectionist than commonly portrayed, because Hamilton focused more on promotion through subsidies than protection through tariffs.

-24 By preventing imported manufactured goods from reaching the American market, these disruptions encouraged domestic industries to begin producing manufactured goods that had previously been imported, such as cotton textiles in Massachusetts and iron and glass in Pennsylvania.
+24By preventing imported manufactured goods from reaching the American market, these disruptions encouraged domestic industries to begin producing manufactured goods that had previously been imported, such as cotton textiles in Massachusetts and iron and glass in Pennsylvania.
 There is a debate about whether these trade shocks constituted a temporary or permanent boost to manufacturing.
+Rosenbloom (2004) argues that path dependence meant that the cotton textile industry might never have gotten off the ground without the interruption of trade.
+Irwin & Davis (2003) use a new series on industrial production and find that the trade disruptions did not accelerate the trend growth in production but shifted resources from trade-dependent industries (such as shipbuilding) to import-substituting industries (such as cotton textiles).

-Rosenbloom (2004) argues that path dependence controversial question is how much domestic manufacturing production was dependent on tariff protection prior to the Civil War.
-Answering that question requires a counterfactual assessment of what would have happened if tariffs had been much lower.
+have happened if the tariffs had been much lower.
 The answer depends critically on whether or not imports and domestic output were close substitutes for one another.25

-The antebellum cotton textile industry has long been studied with these questions in mind.
-26 Taussig (1931, 35) suggested that domestic cotton manufactures were strong enough to survive without tariff protection "almost certainly by 1832."
-Harley (1992a) disputed this view, suggesting that removal of the tariff would have reduced domestic output of cotton textiles to just 10 percent of domestic consumption even as late as the 1850s.
-Irwin and Temin (2001) argued that textiles were differentiated products and that American and British producers specialized in quite different varieties of cotton goods.
-Since domestic producers were insulated from foreign competition by the different characteristics of their products, their evidence suggested that the tariff was relatively unimportant to the survival of the domestic industry.
-For example, they point out that the cotton textile duties were abruptly slashed in 1846 from about 70 percent to just 25 percent.
-Imports soared by a factor of three and increased their share of the U.S. market from about 7 percent to about 15 percent, yet domestic production did not decline.
-27 meant that the cotton textile industry might never have gotten off the ground without the interruption of trade.
-Irwin and Davis (2003) use a new series on industrial production and find that the trade disruptions did not accelerate the trend growth in production but shifted resources from trade-dependent industries (such as shipbuilding) to import-substituting industries (such as cotton textiles).
+The antebellum cotton textile industry has long been studied with these questions in mind.26 Taussig (1931, p.
+35) suggests that domestic cotton manufactures were strong enough to survive without tariff protection "almost certainly by 1832."
+Harley (1992a) disputes this view, suggesting that abolishing the tariff would have reduced domestic output of cotton textiles to just 10% of domestic consumption even as late as the 1850s.
+Irwin & Temin (2001) argue that textiles were differentiated products and that American and British producers specialized in quite different varieties of cotton goods.
+Since domestic producers were insulated from foreign competition by the different characteristics of their products, the authors' evidence suggests that the tariff was relatively unimportant to the survival of the domestic industry.
+For example, they point out that the cotton textile duties were abruptly slashed in 1846 from about 70% to just 25%.
+Imports soared by a factor of three and increased their share of the US market from about 7% to about 15%, yet domestic production did not decline.27